sun712k/Altitude-and-Marathon/README.md

 ## Overview
 This project investigates whether altitude influences elite marathon performance.
 Specifically, it examines whether runners born (or possibly training) in high-altitude regions perform better and how individual factors-age, sex, BMI and socioeconomic factors—such as population size and national income—interact with athletic outcomes.

+Since many researchers hypothesize that regional altitude influences performance through physiological mechanisms, the second stage of this study will analyze within-country variation—examining whether runners born in higher-altitude regions perform better after controlling for country-level factors.
+This approach helps isolate the potential physiological effect of altitude while minimizing confounding influences such as genetics and socioeconomic conditions.

+ *If altitude is truly a causal driver of endurance performance (e.g., through oxygen adaptation or VO₂ max improvements), then the relationship should appear both *across* and *within* countries.
+Conversely, if the apparent country-level association is instead driven by cultural, genetic, or selection effects, the relationship may disappear when examined within countries.*

 The project uses both **between-country** and **within-country** analyses to distinguish physiological effects of altitude from cultural, economic, or selection-based factors.

 ---